learn-co-curriculum/axi-da-project1/README.md

 # Plot a histogram of above average longitude
 # on the first subplot axis.
 Set alpha to .6
+# Set label to the string "Above"
 # YOUR CODE HERE

 # Plot a histogram of below average longitude
 # on the first subplot axis.
 Set alpha to .6
+# Set label to the string "Below"
 # YOUR CODE HERE

 # Set the title for the first subplot axis